ficusjs/ficusjs-i18n/README.md

 ## Installation

-FicusJS i18n can be installed in a number of ways.
+FicusJS i18n is a core part of [FicusJS](https://docs.ficusjs.org) but can also be installed independently in a number of ways.

 ### CDN